Generic Name: itraconazole (i-tra-KOE-na-zole)

-Sporanox capsules should not be used to treat a fungal infection of the toenail or fingernail (onychomycosis) in patients with heart failure or in those who have a history of it.
-Contact your doctor immediately if you experience symptoms of congestive heart failure, such as swelling of the hands, ankles, or feet; shortness of breath; or sudden, unexplained weight gain.
+Sporanox capsules should not be used to treat certain fungal infections (onychomycosis) in patients with heart problems (eg, history of congestive heart failure).
+Contact your doctor immediately if you experience symptoms of congestive heart failure such as swelling of the hands, ankles, feet, or abdomen; bloating; shortness of breath; fast or irregular heartbeat; severe or persistent nausea; or confusion.

-Use of Sporanox capsules along with certain other medicines may increase the risk of their side effects.
-This may include serious and sometimes fatal heart problems (eg, irregular heartbeat).
-Do not take Sporanox capsules if you are also taking cisapride, dofetilide, ergot alkaloids (eg, dihydroergotamine, ergotamine, methylergonovine), felodipine, levacetylmethadol (levomethadyl), lovastatin, methadone, oral midazolam, nisoldipine, pimozide, quinidine, simvastatin, or triazolam.
+Use of Sporanox capsules along with certain other medicines may increase your risk of serious and sometimes fatal heart problems, including irregular heartbeat.
+Do not take Sporanox capsules if you are also taking cisapride, pimozide, quinidine, dofetilide, or levacetylmethadol (levomethadyl).

 Sporanox capsules is used for: